 Each value must correspond to the partitioning key column and they must have the same type.
 First value must be greater or equal than the first value of previous partition.
 If the first values are equal than the second value must be greater or equal than the second value of previous partition and so on.
 All values of different partitions cannot be equal, so if partitioning key contains only one column, the value of current must be greater than the value of previous partition.
 When adding new partition to existing partitioned table this rule must be kept too.
 The MAXVALUE keyword can be used for the partitions to set its boundaries to the maximum possible value of the corresponding partitioning key column type.

 For list partitioning new partitions can be added in the same way as in other partitioning methods.
 Values list should be set for each partition.
 Values can be edited just like when using range partitioning.
 Values list must contain values for the column of partitioning key.
 Record will be stored in the partition, having the value of the partitioning key in the list.
 You can use DEFAULT keyword to identify the partition that accomodates rows that do not map into any other partitions.

-For a composite partitioning you can add partition by clicking the Add button and choosing the Add partition from the shortcut menu or right-click in the Partitions tree choose Add partition from the shortcut menu.
+For a composite partitioning you can add partition by clicking the Add button and choosing the Add partition on the shortcut menu or right-click in the Partitions tree by choosing Add partition on the shortcut menu.
 Range boundaries for partitions should be set just like when using range partitioning.

 To add a subpartition to the partition, right-click on the partition in the Partitions tree and choose Add subpartition from the shortcut menu or do following:

-To remove subpartition select it in the tree, and click the Remove button or right-click the subpartition and choose Remove from the shortcut menu.
+To remove subpartition select it in the tree, and click the Remove button or right-click the subpartition and choose Remove on the shortcut menu.